FredSV17/road-mark-detection/README.md

 The main script is inside the data_analysis/ folder.

     python data_analysis/main.py
-### Data Analysis Insights
+## Data Analysis Insights
-1. Spatial Bias
+**1. Spatial Bias**

-Bounding box heatmaps show that most objects are concentrated in the lower part of the image (expected due to the camera perspective).
+ - Bounding box heatmaps show that most objects are concentrated in the lower part of the image (expected due to the camera perspective).

-However, this introduces spatial bias into the model, since it may overfit to certain positions.
+- However, this introduces spatial bias into the model, since it may overfit to certain positions.

-2. Class Imbalance
+**2. Class Imbalance**

 - The dataset has significant class imbalance.